 All matches at the National History Bowl will be played using a lock-out buzzer system, with up to four players to a team.
 Teams may carry substitutes, who can switch in between any one of the four quarters of the match.
 There is no limit to the number of substitutions that can be made.

 All matches will feature two teams of up to four students playing at any given time.
 They also feature a “4-Quarter” format – although this is unlike any other 4-Quarter format currently being used in any other academic quiz competition.
 The 4 Quarters are described below.

 - Third Quarter.
 The third quarter will consists of two timed 60 Second Rounds.
 Three categories will be offered.
 The team who is trailing will select first.
 If both teams were tied coming into the round, then the team most recently trailing selects first.
-(Note: this rule may be reversed for the National Championships – it will be clarified in the spring for Nationals).
 The 60 Second Rounds feature 8 questions per category and are specifically designed to be easily answerable by a team that is not dallying within the allotted time- even with a relatively slow reader.
 All questions are worth ten points.
 If a team sweeps the category, they get a 20 point bonus for a total of 100 points.
 Questions that are answered incorrectly will be turned over to the other team, but only after the first team has finished their category (or time elapses).

 - The following rules apply at all times for the 1st, 2nd, and 4th Quarters: